lk101101/Names/README.md

 Note: This feature uses the CSV file 'Fav_Names.csv'

 # How to Download and Run Code
 In your Terminal, navigate to your preferred directory.
 Next, type or copy and paste ' git clone https://github.com/lk101101/Names ' to clone this repo into your directory.
-Navigate to the new folder, named Names.
+Navigate to the new folder called Names.
+Create a Python environment and run 'pip install -r requirements.txt' to download the required packages.
 Enter ' python baby_names.py ' to run the code.

 ## TO DO
 * allow for more search criteria such as name length, initial, certain level of popularity, etc.